-Our previous work only compared the distribution, counts, or value of correlation index in different groups.
-Still, we intended to use a more reliable method, DGCA24, to judge the differences in the correlation of enteric microbiome between CRC and healthy control (figure 4).
-DGCA identified the z-score to represent the relative strength of differential association (see methods).
-The positive z-score refers to the correlation in CRC is weaker than the healthy control, while the negative z-score means the correlation is more positive in CRC (figure 5b).

-Our results revealed a marked difference in correlations among micro-eukaryotes and bacteria in CRC and healthy (figure 5a).
-Correlations among micro-eukaryotes were higher in healthy controls compared to CRC (figure 5a).
-In contrast, correlations among bacteria were increased in CRC (figure 5a).
-When assessing micro-eukaryotes-bacteria correlations, two peaks at -5 and 5 were observed, indicating the micro-eukaryotes-bacteria correlations didn't exist in the gentle relationship.
-Collectively, our results implicated those correlations among micro-eukaryotes were weakened in CRC, while bacteria-bacteria correlations were utterly opposite.
-And associations of micro-eukaryotes-bacteria existed above two situations.
+After determining the inter-bacteria, inter-fungal and fungal-bacterial correlations in CRC and healthy conditions, we next asked whether these correlations are significantly different between these two conditions.
+The R package DGCA were used to perform the differential correlation analysis.
+We observed an interesting phenomenon that inter-bacterial correlations were stronger in CRC patients compared to healthy indviduals while inter-fungal correlations were stronger in healthy individuals. (figure 5a).
+When assessing fungal-bacterial correlations, two peaks at -5 and +5 were observed in the density graph with Z-score, indicating the strength of fungal-bacterial correlations do not show simple unidirectional changes across two conditions.
+While a group of fungal-bacterial interactions became stronger in CRC patients, another group of fungal-bacterial interactions became weaker.
+Collectively, our differential correlation analysis demonstrated distinct differences in the correlation changes among inter-fungal, inter-bacterial and fungal-bacterial interactions.
+This might imply that

-We also defined the nine cases in the pair correlation comparison (figure 5b and see methods).
+We also defined the nine cases in the pair correlation comparison (figure 5b left panel and see methods).
 Our results showed that the most significant correlations were '+/+', '+/0', and '0/+', indicating that the most meaningful comparisons (pmVal < 0.05) were based on the positive correlations; in other words, negative correlations were rare (figure 5c).
-Notably, only the internal micro-eukaryotes had six '-/+' cases, which means the feature pair correlation in CRC was negative, while its association in healthy control was positive (figure 5c).
+Notably, only the intra-fungi had six '-/+' cases, which means the feature pair correlation in CRC was negative, while its association in healthy control was positive (figure 5c).
 It might reveal some potential markers or changes in the stage alteration.

-Sixty-four candidates (31 bacteria and 33 micro-eukaryotes) were separated into six clusterings with affinity propagation cluster (figure 5d).
-Among these, two clusterings contained most of the candidates were identified.
-For the first main clustering, 22 candidates were involved, and most of them were in Eukaryota.
-We, therefore, named this clustering as mEuk_Cluster.
-In this clustering, the correlation between the enriched micro-eukaryotes was enhanced in CRC compared.
-We identified that E. pulchra and A. rambellii were the core micro-eukaryotes in the eEuk_cluster.
-We also identified three CRC enriched bacteria, including F. nucleatum, F. periodonticum, and P. micra had strong correlations with these micro-eukaryotes (figure 5d).
-We revealed that the most outstanding micro-eukaryotes, A. rambellii, and the most reported cancer-related pathogens, F. nucleatum, were in the same clustering.
-Its z-score was -5.95, and it belonged to the '+/+' case (see supplementary table 8), indicating that micro-eukaryotic A. rambellii and bacterial F. nucleatum were both positive relative CRC and healthy control.
+Sixty-four microbes (31 bacteria and 33 fungi) were separated into six clusters with affinity propagation cluster (figure 5d).
+Among these, two clusters contained most of the candidates identified.
+We named the biggest one as the Fun_cluster because 18 of 22 microbes were fungi.
+In this cluster, the correlations between the enriched fungi were enhanced in CRC compared.
+We identified that E. pulchra and A. rambellii were the core fungi in the eEuk_cluster.
+Three CRC enriched bacteria, including F. nucleatum, F. periodonticum, and P. micra had strong correlations with these fungi (figure 5d).
+The most outstanding fungi, A. rambellii, and the cancer-related pathogens, F. nucleatum, were in the same cluster.
+Its z-score was -5.95, and it belonged to the '+/+' case (see supplementary table 11), indicating that fungi A. rambellii and bacteria F. nucleatum were both positive relative CRC and healthy control.
 Still, their pair association was more potent in CRC compared with healthy control.
-Also, A. rambellii showed a strong correlation with another CRC-enriched bacteria P. micra, with a z-score -5.07, belonged' +/0' (see supplementary table 8).
-In contrast, no direct correlation between another key microeukaryote E. pulchra, and these three CRC-enriched bacteria was identified.
+Also, A. rambellii showed a strong correlation with another CRC-enriched bacteria P. micra, with a z-score -5.07, belonged' +/0' (see supplementary table 11).
+In contrast, no direct correlation between another key fungi E. pulchra, and these three CRC-enriched bacteria was identified.
+It revealed that A. rambellii was an important potential carcinogen and related to other reported CRC-pathogenes.